Elections & Voting

 Absentee Voters (AV)

-The Clerk’s Office will be open from 8am until 4pm on Saturday, November 2nd to receive absentee ballot requests only.
-Completed ballots must be received by 8 p.m. on Election Day and can be mailed, hand delivered to the Clerk’s Office or placed in the green City drop box located in the parking lot behind the Cinema.
+The Clerk’s Office will be open from 8am until 4pm on Saturday, October 31st to receive absentee ballot requests only.
+Completed ballots must be received by 8 p.m. on Election Day and can be mailed, hand delivered to the Clerk, placed in the drop box in front of City Hall or use the the green City drop box located in the parking lot behind the Cinema.

 A Permanent Absentee Voter List is maintained for voters who would like to receive an Absentee Ballot application in the mail for every election.
 Complete the Permanent Absentee Voter List Form (PDF) and return it to the Clerk.

 Become an Election Inspector